 If the subsidy is given to a person related to you, or individuals who participated in a transaction or a related transaction with you, you cannot claim a foreign tax credit.

-How Do I Claim An Itemized Deduction on My U.S. Income Tax Return?
+How to Claim An Itemized Deduction on Your U.S. Income Tax Return

 Usually, children are citizens or residents of the same country as their parents.
 In general, if you were a U.S. citizen when your child was born, your child is a U.S. citizen.
 This is true even if the child's other parent is a non-resident alien, the child was born in a foreign country, and the child lives abroad with the other parent.
 If you have legally adopted a child who is not a U.S. citizen, U.S. resident, or U.S. national, the child also meets the citizen requirement if you're a U.S. citizen or U.S. national and the child lived with you as a member of your household the entire Tax Year.

-Can I Deduct Moving Expenses from the United States to Another Country?
+Can Moving Expenses from the United States to Another Country Be Deducted?

 If you violate US travel restrictions, you will not be treated as physically present in, or as a bona fide resident of, a foreign country for any day during which you're present in a country that's in violation of the restrictions.
 In general, these restrictions prohibit US citizens and residents from engaging in transactions related to travel to, from, or within certain countries.

 In addition, income that is earned from sources within such a country for services performed during a period of travel restrictions doesn't qualify as foreign earned income.
 Housing expenses within that country (or outside the country for your dependents or spouse) while you're in violation of travel restrictions can't be included in figuring your foreign housing amount.
 Please note that these restrictions currently apply only to Cuba.
 If you performed services at the US Navel Base at Guantanamo Bay, these restrictions don't apply.